-“One of the most influential new British theatre companies of the last twenty years” makes its Chicago debut with three brilliantly provocative programs (Guardian).
+“One of the most influential new British theatre companies of the last twenty years”

 What do you do when your evening’s entertainment goes terribly wrong-when each act ends with insult or injury?
 This night of failed card tricks and ventriloquists, grand gestures, bumbling dance numbers, and far too many sequins is “accessible and viciously funny” (Guardian).
 There will be a First Night post-show talk on February 5.